Goto Main Content

 Article 5-1

-1. Having attained the age of majority.
+1. Have attained the age of majority.

-2. Being graduated from colleges or above.
+2. Graduated from colleges or above.

 3. The language to be taught by the foreign teacher is the official language used in the country specified in the passport of the teacher.